 In just a few minutes, you can make a refreshing, flavorful drink that feels celebratory.
 (Because most parties have a little Fireball…).

 Not into cinnamon?
 Browse this list of Bourbon Cocktails for Christmas to find something else you might enjoy.

-You can find Fireball Cinnamon Whiskey at most local grocery stores.
+You can find Fireball Cinnamon Whiskey at most local grocery stores, Amazon and wine stores.
 As I noted above, you can make all kinds of cocktails and baked goods with it so the idea of buying a whole bottle is not an outrageous idea.

 How to make Ginger Ale and Fireball Whiskey

 To a short cocktail glass, add ice.

 It’s spicy, full of cinnamon flavor yet refreshing at the same time.
 It feels just right for Christmas and holiday parties and yet totally drinkable during summer.